kodekloudhub/community-faq/README.md

 ## PSI Bridge

-PSI Bridge is the system used to deliver all exams provided by Linux Foundation, be they performance based or Multiple Choice Question (MCQ).
+PSI Bridge is the system used to deliver all exams provided by The Linux Foundation, be they performance based or Multiple Choice Question (MCQ).
 Linux Foundation exams are online only.
 There is no test center option.

+Performance based exams include: CKA, CKAD, CKS, LFCS</br>
+Multiple choice exams include: KCNA, PCA

 Probably *the* most asked questions!</br></br>This pertains to the new PSI Bridge Proctoring Platform that went live for the Kubernetes exams on 25 June 2022.
 This provides a Linux XFCE desktop VDI for the exam environment.
 You may use any of the applications it provides in any way you see fit, however the only useful ones are `Terminal`, `Firefox` and `Mousepad` (for note taking).
 Firewalls prevent you from browsing anything other than allowed documentation.
 The terminal application connects to a remote host, thus the File Manager app is of no use, and for the same reason, Mousepad can't be used to edit exam files unless you edit them there, then paste into `vi` (not recommended).